lukaswhite/World-Flag-Sprites/README.md

 * 24 x 14 px
 * 32 x 32 px
 * 48 x 48 px
-* 64 x 64px
+* 64 x 64 px

-In each folder, you'll find some CSS (you may need to change the URL to the image), the sprite itself and an HTMl page which displays them.
+In each folder, you'll find some CSS (you may need to change the URL to the image), the sprite itself and an HTML page as a quick & dirty demo.

 The flag sprites have all been optimised using [OptiPNG](http://optipng.sourceforge.net/).